Here’s my guide to visiting the Pantheon in Rome Italy, with must know tips for visiting.

 The Pantheon is still in fantastic shape.
 How did it survive so much better than other ruins in Rome?

 It’s likely due to the the fact that, after the fall of Rome, Pope Boniface IV rededicated the Pantheon as a Christian church in 609.
-This helped save it from looting, for awhile at least The church protected its asset.
+This helped save it from looting, for awhile at least.

 But eventually the interior, marble, and gold were all looted in the 7th century.
 (The marble floor is now lovingly recreated.)